lfit/releng-global-jjb/README.md

 # Global JJB

-The purpose of this repository is store generically define reusable JJB templates that can be deployed across LF projects.
+The purpose of this repository is store generically defined, reusable JJB templates, deployable across LF projects.

-The following variables are necessary to be defined in the Jenkins server as global environment variables as scripts in this repo expect these variables to be available.
+Define the following variables in the Jenkins server as global environment variables as scripts in this repo expect these variables to be available.